Royal Game of Ur: Modern rediscovery

 The British archaeologist Sir Leonard Woolley discovered five gameboards of the Game of Ur during his excavation of the Royal Cemetery at Ur between 1922 and 1934.
 Because the game was first discovered in the Royal Cemetery at Ur, it became known as the "Royal Game of Ur", but later archaeologists uncovered other copies of the game from other locations across the Middle East.
-The boards discovered by Woolley date to around 2,600–2,400 BC.Christ et al. (2016), p.
-72.
+The boards discovered by Woolley date to around 2,600–2,400 BC.

 All five boards were of an identical type, but they were made of different materials and had different decorations.
 Woolley reproduced images of two of these boards in his 1949 book, The First Phases.
 One of these is a relatively simple set with a background composed of discs of shell with blue or red centers set in wood-covered bitumen.
 The other is a more elaborate one completely covered with shell plaques, inlaid with red limestone and lapis lazuli.
 Other gameboards are often engraved with images of animals.